Cardinality is key. And it’s easy to get it out of control, as it is with any instance of the combinatorial explosion.

 3. Grafana dashboard

 Staring at dashboards is amusing.
 Therefore I couldn’t resist building a dashboard based on the above queries.
 Besides numbers described above, it has more accompanying calculations, like the percentage that a metric shares out of all series.
-Check it out at https://grafana.com/grafana/dashboards/19341-metrics-management/.[3]
+Check it out at https://grafana.com/grafana/dashboards/19341-prometheus-metrics-management/.[3]

 Footnotes